Deadman's Bridge to Lowburn Bridge

 September 2021

-Duncan temporarily stepped down as chairperson to kick start the projects health and safety accreditations and get planning underway until a suitable project manager could be contracted.
+Duncan temporarily stepped down as chairperson to kick start the project's health and safety accreditations and get planning underway until a suitable project manager could be contracted.
 During this time, Werner Murray was chairperson.
-Te Tapu o Tāne are now acting as PM and working closely with the community connector, Megan Phillips, and community groups and stakeholders.

-Duncan temporarily stepped down as chairperson to kick start the projects health and safety accreditations and get planning underway until a suitable project manager could be contracted.
+Duncan temporarily stepped down as chairperson to kick start the project's health and safety accreditations and get planning underway until a suitable project manager could be contracted.
 During this time, Werner Murray was chairperson.
-Te Tapu o Tāne are now acting as PM and working closely with the community connector, Megan Phillips, and community groups and stakeholders.

 Looking for Maintenance person and planting team